agl-alexglopez/dancing-links/README.md

 2. Build and run the project.
 3. Select the `Matchmaker` option from the top menu.
 4. Draw a graph or select a premade example from the load option.
-5. Select `Find Perfect Matching` or `Find Max-Weight Matching` to solve the appropriate problem.
+5. Select `Find Perfect Matching`, `Find All Perfect Matchings` or `Find Max-Weight Matching` to solve the appropriate problem.

 ## Runtime Analysis